BetaGeoModel#

 BetaGeoModel.__init__(data[, model_config, ...])

-Initializes model configuration and sampler configuration for the model
+Initialize model configuration and sampler configuration for the model.

 BetaGeoModel.build_model()